Our mentors

 OWNER

-For the past 15 years, she has taught ceramics across the Bay Area, including Terra Linda Ceramics, Mill Valley Potter's Studio, and Walnut Creek Arts Center.
-As director of Terra Linda Ceramics since 2017, Nadia expanded the program with new classes, summer camps, and exhibitions.
+Over the past 15 years, she has taught ceramics throughout the Bay Area, including at Terra Linda Ceramics, Mill Valley Potter’s Studio, and the Walnut Creek Arts Center.
+In 2017 she became the director of Terra Linda Ceramics.

 bree